How to Use robfig/cron for Scheduling in Go

 }

-// Start the scheduler in a goroutine
+// Start the background event loop in a new goroutine

 c.Start()